 5. My daily downtime counts for eternity and will endure forever (Ephesians 5:16, 1 Peter 1:25).

-Whether I’m waiting in line, running errands, stuck in traffic, cleaning my house, or making dinner, I can make the most of it by setting my mind on learning or reviewing my memory verses.
+Whether I’m waiting in line, running errands, stuck in traffic, or doing household chores, I can make the most of it by setting my mind on learning or reviewing my memory verses.
 I love knowing that the time I spend memorizing Scripture will never return void (Isaiah 55:11).
 God is using every verse hidden in my heart in countless ways.